-- Included within the investment properties (note 12) are lands in the amount of USD 625 thousand (2020: USD 1,844 thousand) registered in the name of a former Director of the Parent.
-The Group has obtained a proxy and has full control over these investment properties. - There are no balances due from key management personnel of the Group as at 31 December 2021 and 2020.
+In 2021, included within the investment properties (see note 12) were lands with a total amount of USD 625 thousand registered in the name of a former Director of the Group.
+The Group had obtained a proxy and has full control over these investment properties.
+These investment properties were sold during 2022.